-Sometimes people think that adding “embellishments” are easy, just plop them into the design your designer has worked hard on wherever it will fit.
-When I say “embellishments” I mean things like wax seals, flowers, string, ribbon, unique shaped paper, logos and more.
-I personally do not love calling them embellishments with the idea that they are addons.
-I categorize these elements as main design choices.
-If you know from the beginning that you need to have a wax seal or ribbon that not only is very helpful information, but it is usually what a designer will use while they are creating concepts to design around those choices, and incorporate a matching flow with those selections.
+Sometimes people think that adding “embellishments” is easy, just plop them into the design your designer has worked hard on wherever it will fit.
+When I say “embellishments” I mean things like wax seals, flowers, string, ribbon, unique shaped paper, logos, and more.
+I personally do not love calling them embellishments with the idea that they are add-ons.
+I categorize these elements as the main design choices.
+If you know from the beginning that you need to have a wax seal or ribbon that not only is very helpful information, but it is usually what a designer will use while they are creating concepts to design around those choices and incorporate a matching flow with those selections.
 These kinds of elements are what will actually guide your designer to create with those as the main pieces.

-I am going to share one of my favorite design elements within stationery design.
+I am going to share one of my favorite design elements within a stationery design.

 Floral Stems are another amazing way to use florals in your wedding invitations and wedding day products.
 You can cut slits in your paper to add a real floral stem for menus and or programs.
 I say for menus mainly, because you can have your florist order extras stems of the florals you would like to use, and have your planner or an amazing friend place stems in your menus once they are placed on the tables, and they won’t get damaged in the mail.

 You can also wrap real stems with a vellum wrap around a menu, you can use a floral stem with a place card in a favor cup, you can create a seating chart with cards that have different florals stems tapped with a pretty boutique tape on each card to make art piece statement, you can place real floral stems on top of your menu in the napkin.